demetriodor/IMDB/README.md

 In any case, we can adjust these parameters directly in the output html file by editing the file in any text processor.
 The output html file is in a folder called 'output' within the folder of the 'clickme' package in the folder of your `R` installation.

-The resulting html with the plot is here.
-The interactive plot itself is here.
+The resulting html with the plot is [here](https://raw.githubusercontent.com/demetriodor/IMDB/master/output/IMDB_ratings_period.html).
+The interactive plot itself is [here](http://dimiter.eu/Visualizations_files/imdb2019/IMDB_ratings_period.html).

 We can also group the moview per genre.
 The complication is that most movies have more than one genre, and we only group by the first genre in the list.
+The result is [here](http://dimiter.eu/Visualizations_files/imdb2019/IMDB_ratings_genre.html)

 ```
 clickme(points,